Simonphemi/Election_Analysis/README.md

 The purpose of the analysis is to sort the election results by candidate and County to determine the winner of the Election

 # Election Audit Results
-  For this project, I were given a scenario where a Colorado Board of Elections employee requested my help in completing an election audit of a recent local congressional election.
+  For this project, We were given a scenario where a Colorado Board of Elections employee requested my help in completing an election audit of a recent local congressional election.
 The following tasks were performd by me to be included in the completed election audit:

 Calculate the total number of votes cast
 Calculate the list of candidates who received votes